Today, at the C40 World Mayors

 contributors to the climate crisis: transportation, buildings, and

+waste.
 C40 cities are already cutting emissions at a rate consistent with

 the limits determined by science – which means peaking emissions by 2020,